Vittozich/react-test-app/README.md

 <hr>

-To use other components need to import component, then use them in render like this
+To use other components need to import component

 `import SomeComponent from './components/SomeComponent'`

+, then use them in render(return) like this

 `<SomeComponent/>`

 <hr>

-To transfer an element into a component need to create an attribute:
+To transfer the element into the component need to create the attribute:

 `<SomeComponent someElement={this.state.someElement}  />`